onareach/cs_deepread/documentation/CS_DeepRead_Backend_Development.md

 # CS DeepRead Backend Development

-The overall plan for developing the backend components of CS DeepRead is to build them locally and then replicate them to Heroku when they are stable.
+The overall plan for developing the backend components of CS DeepRead is to build them locally and then replicate them to Heroku when they are stable

+The back-end components include:

+1. PostgreSQL database for storing and retrieving book text

+2. OpenAI text parser

+### Review of Functionality

+**1. User uploads image** via drag-and-drop

+**2. Image is saved** to `/public/uploads`

+**3. Backend API route reads the image and sends it to OpenAI**

+**4. OpenAI returns structured JSON** (lines, line numbers, paragraph flags, etc.)

+**5. Your backend inserts parsed data into PostgreSQL**

+Note: Front-end development for Steps 1 and 2 is complete.

+### PostgreSQL Database Setup

 The first step is verifying that PostgreSQL is installed on the local computer.
 In terminal, run: